MAGALA-RICHARD/apsimNGpy/doc/api.rst

        calculates indices for each unique year-and-soil combination.

        Grouping columns are appended to the resulting sensitivity table.

-   tables : sequence of str or None, default=None
-       Names of APSIM output tables to retrieve during model evaluation.
-       When ``None``, the tables configured by ``configured_prob`` are used.

-   base_simulation : str or int, default=0
-       Name or zero-based index of the APSIM simulation used as the template when generating experiment simulations from the sample matrix.

    json_filename : str or None, default="sens_file_metadata.json"
        Destination file for the sensitivity-analysis metadata.